-Ablation (sounds like ah-blay-shun) is a medical procedure used to correct certain heart rhythm problems, such as supraventricular tachycardia (SVT).
+Ablation (sounds like ah-blay-shun) is a medical procedure used to correct certain heart rhythm problems, such as ventricular tachycardia (VT).
 It restores the normal regular rhythm of the heart by scarring the tissue in the heart that triggers the abnormal rhythm.
 This allows the heart to return to normal regular rhythm.